Castle: Warfare

 An early 13th-century drawing by Matthew Paris showing contemporary warfare, including the use of castles (here Lincoln Castle), crossbowmen and mounted knights.

 As a static structure, castles could often be avoided.
 Their immediate area of influence was about 400 m and their weapons had a short range even early in the age of artillery.
 However, leaving an enemy behind would allow them to interfere with communications and make raids.
 Garrisons were expensive and as a result often small unless the castle was important.
 Cost also meant that in peacetime garrisons were smaller, and small castles were manned by perhaps a couple of watchmen and gate-guards.
 Even in war, garrisons were not necessarily large as too many people in a defending force would strain supplies and impair the castle's ability to withstand a long siege.
 In 1403, a force of 37 archers successfully defended Caernarfon Castle against two assaults by Owain Glyndŵr's allies during a long siege, demonstrating that a small force could be effective.

 Early on, manning a castle was a feudal duty of vassals to their magnates, and magnates to their kings, however this was later replaced with paid forces.
 A garrison was usually commanded by a constable whose peacetime role would have been looking after the castle in the owner's absence.
 Under him would have been knights who by benefit of their military training would have acted as a type of officer class.
 Below them were archers and bowmen, whose role was to prevent the enemy reaching the walls as can be seen by the positioning of arrowslits.

 If it was necessary to seize control of a castle an army could either launch an assault or lay siege.
 It was more efficient to starve the garrison out than to assault it, particularly for the most heavily defended sites.
 Without relief from an external source, the defenders would eventually submit.
 Sieges could last weeks, months, and in rare cases years if the supplies of food and water were plentiful.
 A long siege could slow down the army, allowing help to come or for the enemy to prepare a larger force for later.
-Such an approach was not confined to castles, but was also applied to the fortified towns of the day.
 On occasion, siege castles would be built to defend the besiegers from a sudden sally and would have been abandoned after the siege ended one way or another.

 A reconstructed trebuchet at Château des Baux in Bouches-du-Rhône in the south of France.